AndersonMamede/AndersonMamede.github.io/_posts/2016-11-11-how-to-show-notifications-outside-the-browser.md

 * Web Notifications API is **compatible with all major browsers**, i.e. Chrome, Firefox, Safari, Opera and Microsoft Edge - but it's not compatible with the now outdated Internet Explorer.
 If support for Internet Explorer or any other old browser is required, you can use a simple alert to show the message when this API is not supported.
 For more information about browser compatibility see [http://caniuse.com/#feat=notifications](http://caniuse.com/#feat=notifications){:target="_blank" rel="nofollow"}.<br><br>
 * In order to send notification, you have to **ask user for permission** (if it hans't been granted yet).
 A method for requesting such permission is already included in this API.

-Here is an example which uses Web Notifications API to show a notification when the "Test Web Notification" button is clicked:
+Here is an example which uses Web Notifications API to show a notification when the "Test web notification" button is clicked:
 <br>

 ```html